OFFICE OF THE SELECTBOARD

 Town gift policy and staff appreciation

 The town’s employee policy, last re‑adopted in 2014, permits only food and non‑alcoholic gifts and prohibits cash gifts.
-VLCT advised that accepting gifts is against policy, recommended contacting PACIF and distributing updated guidance to all stipend‑receiving employees, excluding elected officials, to reduce risk of bias.
-VLCT noted that allowable exceptions include department‑specific celebrations, paid time off granted by the Selectboard, and reasonable holiday gifts.
+VLCT confirmed they believed cash gifts would be against our policy and recommended contacting PACIF for further assistance.
+As agreed at a recent meeting, Pike and Edwards discussed this further with PACIF.
+One suggestion was that the Selectboard could receive and distribute the gift to all employees (which would exclude elected officials but include stipend appointees), to reduce the risk of bias.
+PACIF suggested allowable activities for staff appreciation besides providing lunch or a meal could include paid time off granted by the Selectboard, and reasonable holiday food gifts.

-Christofferson questioned the purpose of anonymous donations and whether donors should be able to designate funds.
+Christofferson questioned why anonymous cash donations would be seen as influencing and why donors could not designate where funds went.
 Dow suggested adding a donation line item to the budget for equal distribution.
-Edwards highlighted ethics and financial‑oversight concerns.
+Edwards highlighted that they had shared the “anonymous” aspect of the gift, but ethics and financial oversight concerns remained.
+Pike stated that our staff are government employees and government employees are generally not are allowed to receive gifts.
 The Board will continue the discussion at a future meeting.

 Junk ordinance concern – Hubbard Hill Road

-The Board reviewed a complaint reporting excess trash bags and appliances outside a residence and within the Right‑of‑Way on Hubbard Hill Road.
-The Board noted that the Town Health Officer becomes involved when pollution is occurring.
+The Board reviewed a complaint reporting a large number of new trash bags in addition to a long-standing broken furniture and appliances outside a residence some of which are within the Right‑of‑Way on Hubbard Hill Road.
+The Board noted that the Town Health Officer becomes involvedif there is pollution or rodents.
 Members discussed that landlords are required to provide trash services, while homeowners manage their own disposal.
 The Board may inform the homeowner of the town’s junk ordinance and provide contacts for trash services.

-In response to Pike’s question, Dow reported two prior enforcement outcomes: A bank‑resolved fine required payment before a property sale; An unpaid zoning violation was recorded in the land records and must be satisfied before transfer.
+In response to Pike’s question, Dow reported two prior enforcement outcomes: A bank‑resolved fine was paid before a property sale.
+An unpaid zoning violation was recorded in the land records and must be satisfied before the land can be transferred.

-Stone requested that the record reflect the Board’s decision to proceed under a single junk ordinance and asked for consistent enforcement across all qualifying properties.
+Stone requested that the record reflect the Board’s decision to proceed with this single junk ordinance issue, and asked for consistent enforcement across all qualifying properties.
 Edwards will request a formal complaint letter from the reporting party and draft the ordinance notice to the homeowner.

 Open Meeting Law/Public Records Request – Document Drafts – Guidance & training